winglang/docsite/examples/redis.md

 ---
 title: "Using Redis with Wing"
-subtitle: "Example application that uses Redis to set cache values from a queue"
+subtitle: "Example application that uses Redis to set values in a Redis cache"
 type:
   - "pattern"
 platform: